BlockstreamResearch/simplicity/README.md

 This project contains

+* A C implementation of a minimal, consensus-critical Simplicity runtime for full nodes.
 * A Haskell implementation of Simplicity's language semantics, type inference engine, serialization functions, and some example Simplicity code.
+* A Haskell code generator that exports Simplicity constants to C and Rust.
 * A Coq implementation of Simplicity's formal denotational and operational semantics.

 ## Build